LabKey/labkey-ui-components/README.md

 ## Publishing

 In order to publish, you will need to set up your npm credentials.
 Follow [these instructions](https://internal.labkey.com/wiki/Handbook/Dev/page.view?name=npmrc) to create your .npmrc file.
-If you do not have permissions to publish to this repository, contact a local Artifactory administrator who can grant you those permissions.
+If you do not have permissions to publish to this repository, contact a LabKey Artifactory administrator who can grant you those permissions.

 To publish, update the package's `README.md` file with release notes for the changes included and commit.
 Then from the package root (not the repository root!) of the package you want to update (e.g. packages/omnibox) run: